Overview

 above

-The Plan and/or participants are also subject to the fees and expenses charged by the underlying
+The Plan and/or participants are also subject to the fees and expenses charged by the underlying mutual

-mutual funds and other third parties (see
+funds and other third parties (see

-Plan fiduciaries are
+Plan fiduciaries are responsible for

 Item 6 - Performance-Based Fees and Side-By-Side Management

-of the services received from each party.
+received from each party.

 We do not have any performance-based fee arrangements.
 “Side-by-Side Management” refers to a

-situation in which the same firm manages accounts that are billed based on a percentage of assets
+situation in which the same firm manages accounts that are billed based on a percentage of assets under

 Item 7 - Types of Clients

-We work with individuals, pension and profit-sharing plans, corporations, trusts, estates and
+We work with individuals, pension and profit-sharing plans, corporations, trusts, estates and charitable

-advisory services is $2,500,000 and the annual minimum fee charged is $10,000.
-Under certain
+services is $2,500,000 and the annual minimum fee charged is $10,000.
+Under certain circumstances

 Item 8 - Methods of Analysis, Investment Strategies and Risk of Loss

-circumstances and in our sole discretion, we may negotiate such minimums.
+and in our sole discretion, we may negotiate such minimums.

 Methods of Analysis and Investment Strategies

-We invest in a broad range of securities including individual Large Cap stocks, Exchange Traded
+We invest in a broad range of securities including individual Large Cap stocks, Exchange Traded Funds

-primary areas: US Stock funds; International funds; fixed income funds, and alternative funds.
+four primary areas: US Stock funds; International funds; fixed income funds, and alternative funds.
 The

 field is then narrowed by identifying the top 10% of each group in terms of its three-year total return